emacs-mirror/emacs/mps/manual/source/glossary/g.rst

         is unnecessary.

-        It is not possible, in general, for a :term:`garbage collector` to determine exactly which :term:`objects <object>` are still :term:`live`.
+        It is not possible, in general, for a :term:`garbage collector` to determine exactly which :term:`objects` are still :term:`live`.
 Even if it didn't depend on future input, there can be no general algorithm to prove that an object is live (cf. the Halting Problem).
 All garbage collectors use some efficient approximation to liveness.
 In :term:`tracing garbage collection`, the approximation is that an object can't be live unless it is :term:`reachable`.
-In :term:`reference counting`, the approximation is that an object can't be live unless it is :term:`referenced
+In :term:`reference counting`, the approximation is that an object can't be live unless it is :term:`referenced`.
-        <reference>`.
 Hybrid algorithms are also possible.
-Often the
-        term *garbage collection* is used narrowly to mean only tracing garbage collection.
+Often the term *garbage collection* is used narrowly to mean only tracing garbage collection.

         There is a large body of published work on particular and general garbage collection algorithms.